AdamAzuddin/SRCNN-PyTorch/README.md

 ## Contents

+- `data/`: Contains the images used for training and testing
-- `srcnn_model.py`: Python script defining the architecture of the SRCNN model.
+- `results/`: Contains the result of test images when inferenced with the model
-- `train_srcnn.ipynb`: Jupyter notebook containing code for training and evaluating the SRCNN model.
+- `srcnn_train.ipynb`: Jupyter notebook containing code for training and evaluating the SRCNN model.
 - `requirements.txt`: File listing the required Python packages for running the code.

 ## Usage